conda/rattler/py-rattler/docs/index.md

 ## Contributing 😍

 We would love to have you contribute!
 See the CONTRIBUTION.md for more info.
-For questions, requests or a casual chat, we are very active on our discord server.
+For questions, requests or a casual chat, we are very active on our [discord server](https://discord.gg/kKV8ZxyzY4).
-You can [join our discord server via this link][https://discord.gg/kKV8ZxyzY4].